Pr77Pr77/savedcommands/README.md

 * Search for commands by entering the query into the top bar.

 ![Saved Commands screen](resources/saved-commands-screen-screenshot.png)
-*The Saved Commands screen with some example domain*
+*The Saved Commands screen with some example commands*

 ![Search suggestion](resources/search-suggestion-screenshot.png)
 *In the top bar you can get command recommendations like in the chat*